Karlstad BK

-Karlstad BK was a Swedish football club located in Karlstad in Värmland County.
+Karlstad BK was a Swedish football club located in Karlstad, Värmland County.
+The club was affiliated to the Värmlands Fotbollförbund.
+They played their home matches at the Våxnäs IP and Tingvalla IP in Karlstad.

+History

+Since their foundation on 19 October 1923, Karlstad BK has participated mainly in the second and third tiers of the Swedish football league system.
+In 1934, the club merged with Karlstads IK to form Karlstads BIK, which lasted until 1963.

+From 2000 to 2007, Karlstad BK was playing in Division 4 Värmland which was the fifth tier and then the sixth tier from 2006.
+Promotions in 2007 and again in 2009 have enabled the club to restore some pride, especially as they pipped local rivals FBK Karlstad to the play-off spot.
+From 2011 to 2013, and then in 2019, the club played in Division 1 Södra, the third tier of Swedish football.

 They merged with Carlstad United after the 2019 season to form IF Karlstad Fotboll.

-Background

-Since their foundation on 19 October 1923 Karlstad BK has participated mainly in the second and third tiers of the Swedish football league system.
-As of 2012 the club currently plays in Division 1 Södra, which is in the third tier of Swedish football.
-This was not the case in recent years—from 2000 to 2007 KBK were playing in Div 4 Värmland which was the fifth tier and then the sixth tier from 2006.
-Promotions in 2007 and again in 2009 have enabled the club to restore some pride, especially as they pipped local rivals FBK Karlstad to the play-off spot.
-They play their home matches at the Våxnäs IP and Tingvalla IP in Karlstad.

-The club is affiliated to the Värmlands Fotbollförbund.